 Prep: 45 minutes

 1. Preheat the oven to 155°C/315°F/Gas Mark 3 and line a cupcake tray with 12 cases.
 (I always use really good quality cases to avoid peeling or foil ones are fab too)

 2. Cream the butter and sugar together until pale and fluffy then add the eggs one at a time beating again.
 (Using a stand mixer or hand mixing this recipe are both fine)

-3. Add the vanilla bean-paste, salt, lime zest and juice and slowly mix in.
+3. Add the vanilla bean-paste, salt, rum, lime zest and juice and slowly mix in.
 Don’t worry if the batter splits or looks curdles it will come back when you add the flour.
-Add the mint then 1/3 of the flour and buttermilk, beat together then add the another third then the other, beating in between each addition until just combined and smooth.
+Add the green food colouring (if you want the cakes green too), mint then 1/3 of the flour and buttermilk, beat together then add the another third then the other, beating in between each addition until just combined and smooth.
 Be careful not to overbeat, stop as soon as the mixture is combined.